The-Eric-Experiment/tee-blog-contents/pages/about-me.md

 [/gallery]

-There were many other pets in my life that came and gone, some of them with really sad stories, but I'll save those for another time.
+There were many other pets in my life that came and went, some of them with really sad stories, but I'll save those for another time.

 Eric, if you like animals so much why do you still eat meat, do you think Cows are lesser than dogs and cats?